How to protect your cosmetics brand from dupes

 How MCoBeauty operates

-MCoBeauty doesn’t operate in the shadows—it carefully treads the fine line of legality.
+MCoBeauty does not operate in the shadows -- it carefully treads the fine line of legality.

 The company's own lawyer has gone on record explaining that their strategy involves checking which aspects of a competitor's product are protected by trade marks before launching their versions.

-This means that if your brand hasn’t taken the right legal steps, you could be leaving yourself open to imitation.
+This means that if your brand has not taken the right legal steps, you could be leaving yourself open to imitation.

 The legal battles against MCoBeauty

 The cases were settled out of court.
-While the outcomes of those cases remain confidential, the outcome speaks volumes.
+While the terms remain confidential, the outcome speaks volumes.

 MCoBeauty changed its packaging as a result.